 Service Rates; Commissions

-3.1 Lightyear will provide the Agent with schedules of rates, fees and surcharges which the Agent shall offer to end users in connection with the sale of Telecommunications Services (the "Service Rates").
-Effective as of the date indicated by Lightyear, Lightyear may adjust its rates from time to time based on changes in cost, competitive pressures in the marketplace and other similar costs and expenses.
+3.1 Hemp Logic will provide the Agent with schedules of rates, fees and surcharges which the Agent shall offer to end users in connection with the sale of Hemp Logic's products (the "Service Rates").
+Effective as of the date indicated by Hemp Logic, Hemp Logic may adjust its rates from time to time based on changes in cost, competitive pressures in the marketplace and other similar costs and expenses.
 Where more than one "plan" or price is specified for any service, the Agent may choose the plan or price to offer prospective End Users.
-Lightyear reserves the right in appropriate circumstances to move an account from one plan or program to another based on competitive pressures, volume, services provided and other similar criteria.
+Hemp Logic reserves the right in appropriate circumstances to move an account from one plan or program to another based on competitive pressures, volume, services provided and other similar criteria.

-3.2 Lightyear shall provide the Agent with monthly remittance reports containing itemized information with respect to the Agent's Accounts, including a calculation of the commission payment due the Agent for the reported month.
+3.2 Hemp Logic shall provide the Agent with monthly remittance reports containing itemized information with respect to the Agent's Accounts, including a calculation of the commission payment due the Agent for the reported month.

 ARTICLE 4